PWR-ACS-SE-24/SoftwareSystemDesign/documentation/contracts.md

 # Contracts respected by all microservices

+This file acts as a common place for all contracts which have to be respected by all microservices to ensure they can work together smoothly.

 ## Healthchecks

 Healthchecks to the microservices should be done by calling the `GET /int/v1/health` endpoint.
 The response should be a `HealthDto` object, conforming to the Spring Boot Actuator health check response format: